bysnupy/blog/kubernetes/k8s__pleg_unhealthy_blog_eng.md

   g.updateRelistTime(timestamp)
 ```

-As mentioned previously, after comparing between current and previous pods list,
+As mentioned previously, after comparing current and previous Pods list,
-every matched pod-level event is generated by the differences/changes between both lists here.
+every matched pod-level event is generated with the differences/changes between both lists below.
 `generateEvents()` generates matched pod-level events, such as "ContainerStarted", "ContainerDied" and so on, and then the events are updated by `updateEvents()`

 ```go